Electric truck: South Korea

-In China, by the end of 2020, there were around 466,000 New Energy Buses (NEB) in operation, of which 378,700 buses are Battery Electric Buses (BEB), accounting for 66% and 53.8% of the total amount of buses, respectively.
-It is expected that 72% of China's urban public buses are expected to be electric by 2025.

 Vietnam

 In Vietnam, the first 6 electric trucks for waste collection in Vietnam was launched in Hue City through the local People's Committee for a pilot scheme in May 2023.
 This pilot was supported by the United Nations Development Programme's "Catalyzing a Sustainable Shift Towards E-Mobility in Vietnam", which is supported by the government of Japan, through the Embassy of Japan in Vietnam.